WLOV-TV

 WLOV-TV (channel 27) is a television station licensed to West Point, Mississippi, United States, serving as the CW+ affiliate for the Columbus–Tupelo market.
-It is owned by Coastal Television Broadcasting Company, which maintains a shared services agreement (SSA) with Morris Multimedia, owner of Columbus-licensed CBS/Fox/MyNetworkTV affiliate WCBI-TV (channel 4), for the provision of certain services.
+It is owned by Coastal Television Broadcasting Company and operated by Morris Multimedia alongside Columbus-licensed CBS/Fox/MyNetworkTV affiliate WCBI-TV (channel 4).
 The two stations share studios on 5th Street South in Downtown Columbus; WLOV-TV's transmitter is located in Woodland, Mississippi.

 History

 WLOV-TV's logo until 2009.
 Logo was similar to KJTV-TV.

 The station signed on as WVSB-TV on May 29, 1983, as the third commercial station in the market.
 It was supposed to launch on May 1, but equipment and weather delays pushed the date back.
 Originally owned by Venture Systems and airing an analog signal on UHF channel 27, WVSB immediately became a full ABC affiliate.
 Previously, WTVA (channel 9), a primary NBC affiliate, carried select ABC programming in off-hours.
 This made the Columbus–Tupelo market one of the last in the country with full network service.
 From its start, the station had the disadvantage of being a UHF-band television station competing with two well-established VHF stations with wealthier ownership.

 Love Communications would buy WVSB in 1991 and changed the call sign to WLOV-TV on September 9.
 Despite efforts to educate viewers about obtaining the station, competition from WTVA and CBS affiliate WCBI-TV was fierce.
 In May 1992, it entered into a program service agreement (predecessor to local marketing agreement) with WTVA.
 On November 25 of that year, the Federal Communications Commission (FCC) cleared the deal allowing WLOV to move its facilities from West Point to Tupelo.
 At first, WLOV moved into offices in the Tupelo Community Antenna (now Comcast) building, but it was eventually integrated into WTVA's studios in Saltillo.

 Lingard Broadcasting Corporation purchased the station in August 1994, continuing the partnership with WTVA.
 At the same time, WLOV became a secondary Fox affiliate.
 Before that, cable systems in the area piped in the network's affiliates in Memphis (WMKW-TV/WLMT, WPTY-TV after 1990) or Birmingham (WDBB, WTTO after 1990).
 On October 10, 1995, WLOV dropped ABC completely, and became a full Fox affiliate, leaving Northeast Mississippi and the part of West Alabama the station served without a local affiliate until the launch of WKDH on June 18, 2001.
 During that period, cable systems in the area continued to carry WPTY and those on the Alabama side of the market began to import WCFT-TV from Tuscaloosa, Alabama, when it became a satellite of ABC affiliate WBMA-LP in September 1996 after WBRC affiliated with Fox.
 During the late 1990s, WLOV also served as a secondary affiliate of UPN.
 In September 2002, UPN moved to WCBI-DT2.